All Episodes

 And I don't need to go through the laundry list.

-So that's another lesson uh of the day.
+So that's another lesson of the day.

-As the Republican hopefuls gather in South Carolina for the second debate, second round, they're going to get uh through Britt Hume hopefully some uh more intelligent uh questions that will expose a little more of the profile of these folks so we can make our comparisons, uh, which is hopefully what debates will do, and then you can make the choice.
+And tonight, as the Republican hopefuls gather in South Carolina for the second debate, second round, they're going to get through Britt Hume, hopefully, some more intelligent questions that will expose a little more of the profile of these folks so we can make our comparisons, which is hopefully what debates will do.

-I hope that an extensive amount of time is spent on the immigration issue, not on the phony issues of racism and deportation and what are you gonna do round people, not on any of that stuff, on the real stuff.
+I hope that an extensive amount of time is spent on the immigration issue, not on the phony issues of racism and deportation and what are you going to do?

 Are you really going to enforce the border and know who comes across that border?